erikrose/parsimonious/README.rst

   means that ``a``, ``b``, and ``c`` all have to match at the current position.
   ``c``, however, is the only bit that's actually consumed.
 ``thing?``
-  An optional expression
+  An optional expression.
+This is greedy, always consuming ``thing`` if it exists.
 ``!thing``
   (Not implemented yet.)
 Matches if ``thing`` isn't found here.
 Doesn't consume any text.
 ``things*``
-  Zero or more things
+  Zero or more things.
+This is greedy, always consuming as many repetitions as it can.
 ``things+``
-  One or more things
+  One or more things.
+This is greedy, always consuming as many repetitions as it can.
 ``~r"regex"ilmsux``
   Regexes have ``~`` in front and are quoted like literals.
 Any flags follow the end quotes as single chars.
 Regexes are good for representing character